Euripides, Orestes: spoken by Menelaus line 397

 We, as scientists communicating our work, are balanced on the horns of a dilemma.
 On the one horn we are expected to be pillars of objectivity, fixing the world with a cold gaze that is unmoved by human frailties and distractions.
 But, on the other horn, we are told again and again that it is the frosty detachment of science that has contributed to our lack of connection with the natural world: we might ‘know’ but we do not ‘care’. science arose and flourished in the West and it is the West that cares least about its impact on nature, it is sometimes said.

 How can we get people interested?
 This is not easy.
 We all know the bright and breezy presenter with an easy and relaxed manner, all familiarity and a ready serving of jokes.
 One method is catharsis, the relieving of tensions by using humour to expose and purge contradictions, injustices, and fears, and give an airing to general sources of confusion, pain and suffering.
 Take care in attempting this as you can just seem false (‘What a surprise, I’m just like you, but really smart and with a great sense of humour’).
-Another device used to capture your attention and heart and, incidentally, a pet hate of mine, is the use of artistic license to capture a sense of urgency, of here and now:
+Another device used to capture your attention and heart and, incidentally, a pet hate of mine, is the use of artistic license to capture a sense of urgency, the personal here and now that we associate with fictional narratives:

 ‘Albert Einstein gazed wistfully out of his window into the clear blue sky.
 Yet another week of frustration with nothing to show for his efforts.
 But ‘Perhaps’, he mused, ‘this week will be different’. . .